Marriage and divorce are two significant life events that can have a huge

 As a seasoned psychologically trained family law attorney and mediator

-can lead to divorce.
+issues that can lead to divorce.

-In this blog, I share my insights on the psychology of marriage and divorce with you!
+So let me share my insights on the psychology of marriage and divorce with you!

 The Psychology of Marriage

 Marriage is a complex social institution that is influenced by a range

 In my experience as a medically trained legal professional, some of the

 factors that contribute to a successful marriage include:

 Effective communication is crucial to the success of any relationship,